-The USC Price School welcomes applications for the International Public Policy and Management Program from international professionals and US professionals interested in international settings.
+The USC Price School welcomes applications for the International Public Policy and Management Program from international professionals and U.S. professionals interested in working in an international setting.
 To be considered for admission, applicants must have a bachelor’s degree from an accredited educational institution and 3 or more years of work experience.

 The IPPAM course of study begins in the summer semester (generally the third week of June).
-All applicants are urged to apply for the summer semester.
+Applicants are encouraged to apply for the summer semester.
 In cases where sponsors and employers do not permit summer enrollment, applicants may apply for the fall semester.

 Begin the application process early.
 The deadline for summer semester is March 15.
 The final deadline for fall semester is May 1 for international applicants and July 1 for domestic applicants.
 The earlier deadline for international applicants is to ensure adequate time for processing the requirements to obtain a student visa.
 Applicants should not wait until the final deadline, as the class may already be at capacity.

-The following items are required in order to complete the application process.
+The following items are required to complete the application process.

 - a USC Graduate Application — For step-by-step admission guidelines, visit the USC Office of Graduate Admission Web Site.
 Select Term “Summer” or “Fall.”
 Please note that summer admission is preferred.
 Fall admission may be selected if there are extenuating circumstances preventing a summer start.
 Then select “International Public Policy and Management – IPPAM (M.I.P.M.)” for Intended Program of Study.